 Dr François Lafond

 Senior Research Associate, Smith School for Enterprise and the Environment, University of Oxford

-François is a senior research officer at the Institute for New Economic Thinking, at the Oxford Martin School Programme on Technological and Economic Change, at the Smith School for Enterprise and the Environment, and an associate member of Nuffield college.
+François is a senior research officer and lead researcher at the Institute for New Economic Thinking, at the Mathematical Institute, and an associate member of Nuffield college.
 He received his PhD from UNU-MERIT / Maastricht University.
-His main areas of research are in the economics of innovation, environmental economics, networks and complex systems, applied econometrics and forecasting.
+His main areas of research are in the economics of innovation and productivity, environmental economics, networks and complex systems, applied econometrics and forecasting.